rsvp/chess/README.md

 * Analysis of the most varied positions builds up a player's knowledge and intuition.
 * Analysis, together with a complete concentration, forms a chess player.
 * Analyze your games for mistakes until you no longer make them.
+* Anchor at least one pawn in the center and give it solid support.
 * Apart from blunders, there is nothing more ruinous than routine mechanical development.
 * Approaching victory, do not rush, spend extra time on your important decision.
 * As a relaxation from the severe pursuits of life, chess deserves high commendation.